somiandras/udacity-data-wrangling/report.md

 * '+36-1-213-9039'

 I prefer having phone numbers in _+36 xx xxx xxxx_ format, with only whitespaces, no hyphens or brackets.
 Please note that landlines in Budapest follow the _+36 1 xxx xxxx_ pattern, while mobile numbers and landlines outside Budapest are in a _+36 xx xxx xxxx_ format (one extra digit after the country code).

+In `cleaning.py` I managed to programatically format most of the phone numbers that otherwise seemed correct, but a handful of cases still remain (eg. several phone numbers in a single field, missing or extra digits, etc.).

 ### Auditing coordinates